 The NHC is expecting the system to extend from the northwest Caribbean across South Florida and to the Bahamas.

-KEEP NEW TIMES BROWARD-PALM BEACH FREE...
-Since we started New Times Broward-Palm Beach, it has been defined as the free, independent voice of South Florida, and we'd like to keep it that way.
-With local media under siege, it's more important than ever for us to rally support behind funding our local journalism.
-You can help by participating in our "I Support" program, allowing us to keep offering readers access to our incisive coverage of local news, food and culture with no paywalls.
+KEEP NEW TIMES FREE...
+Since we started New Times, it has been defined as the free, independent voice of South Florida, and we'd like to keep it that way.
+Your membership allows us to continue offering readers access to our incisive coverage of local news, food, and culture with no paywalls.
+You can support us by joining as a member for as little as $1.